20 Types of Journals to Keep

 And among all the different types of journals to keep, which one should you choose?

 "Whether you’re keeping a journal or writing as a meditation, it’s the same thing.
-What’s important is that you’re having a relationship with your mind."
+What’s important is that you’re having a relationship with your mind." – Nataly Goldberg

-To sum it up shortly, science has shown that journaling can be highly beneficial for people suffering from any psychological conditions (ADHD, eating disorders, depression, anxiety, psychosis, PTSD…), as tracking thoughts, conditions, and maybe creating daily structures helps self-reflection.
+It’s not just the romanticized quotes of famous authors telling us that journaling has immense benefits for our overall well-being, science has something to say as well.
+To sum it up, research has shown that journaling can be highly beneficial for people suffering from various psychological conditions (ADHD, eating disorders, depression, anxiety, psychosis, PTSD…), as tracking thoughts, conditions, and creating daily structures helps self-reflection.

 Psychologist and researcher James Pennebaker believes that journaling can help us strengthen our immune system by acting as a stress management tool.
 According to Pennebaker, it reduces the impact of stressors on our T-lymphocyte cells (a fancy name for white blood cells, or immune system cells).
 Moreover, science shows that writing activates the left brain hemisphere, our rational headquarters, simultaneously deliberating the creative right brain to just feel.

 So, now you’re thinking—if it’s all about health, why don’t I just eat my beans and salad, exercise, and not waste my time on journaling?
+Well, here's a list of the reasons backed by the science:

-• Emotional well-being: journaling helps you understand yourself better and liberate daily stress and confusion;
+- Emotional well-being: journaling helps you understand yourself better and liberate daily stress and confusion;

-• Mental and emotional clarification: we live busy lives and sometimes need to take a few minutes to get in touch with ourselves by writing it all down;
+- Mental and emotional clarification: we live busy lives and sometimes need to take a few minutes to get in touch with ourselves by writing it all down;

-• Stress reduction: as we mentioned already, a journal is an excellent anti-stress tool that helps you feel calmer and better-organized, consequently boosts your immune system;
+- Stress reduction: as we mentioned already, a journal is an excellent anti-stress tool that helps you feel calmer and better-organized, consequently boosts your immune system;

-• Problem-solving: what do you think, is solving equations easier in your head, or on paper?
+- Problem-solving: what do you think, is solving equations easier in your head or on paper?
 Different types of journals can help you with solving different problems in life.

 Perhaps you should also know that there is a type of psychotherapy called Journal Therapy, and many psychotherapists from different schools of thought practice journaling with their patients.
-After everything we said already, it’s needless to explain why.

-Let’s move forward and see what types of journals are out there, and how you can benefit from keeping each of them.
+So let's see what types of journals are out there, and how you can benefit from keeping each of them.

 1. The Blank Notebook Journal

 "I never travel without my diary.
-One should always have something sensational to read on the train."
+One should always have something sensational to read on the train." – Oscar Wilde

 The benefits of keeping a blank notebook journal:

-• It’s your blank canvas that can fulfill every journaling need;
+- It’s your blank canvas that can fulfill every journaling need;

-• Among all the types of journals to keep, this one gives you unmatched creative freedom;
+- Among all the types of journals to keep, this one gives you unmatched creative freedom.

-• People who can’t find a curated journal with the aesthetics they like;
+- People who can’t find a curated journal with the aesthetics they like;

-• People who don’t want to follow a certain structure;
+- People who don’t want to follow a certain structure;

-• Writers: various types of journals to keep can be essential for writers and other creatives;
+- Writers: various types of journals to keep can be essential for writers and other creatives.

 2. The Dream Journal

-What we basically do while dreaming is processing all the events that happened during that day, or over a longer period, in a symbolic and completely subjective manner.
+What we basically do while dreaming is processing all the events that happened during that day or over a longer period, in a symbolic and completely subjective manner.
 It’s like a movie that reflects our perception of the world, which is why it’s always good to reflect on our dreams.
 In case you’re seeing a therapist, it can be of double importance.

 Dream Journaling Benefits

-• Better dream retention and analysis;
+- Better dream retention and analysis.

-• Those seeing a therapist that may need to reflect on dreams during sessions;
+- Those seeing a therapist that may need to reflect on dreams during sessions;

-• Those interested in self-analysis who would like to include dream analysis into their reflective process;
+- Those interested in self-analysis who would like to include dream analysis into their reflective process.

-3. Artistic Journal
+3. Creative Journal

-Yes, that’s right, you don’t need to be an artist to keep an art journal, but if you are, it can be highly beneficial for preserving your creative ideas and spontaneous art pieces.
+Don’t skip this section: it’s not an artists-only journal.
+Yes, that’s right, you don’t need to be an artist to keep a creative journal, but if you are, it can be highly beneficial for preserving your creative ideas and spontaneous art pieces.

+But, how do I keep a creative or an art journal if I’m not an artist?, you may ask.
 Well, you don’t need to be an artist to release your creative potential.
 Anyone can take a pencil, crayon, or whatever they like, and experiment on paper.
-There’s an old Russian saying: paper suffers everything—even ‘bad’ art!

 Art Journal Benefits

-• Releasing your creative energy;
+- Releasing your creative energy;

-• Preserving creative artistic ideas;
+- Preserving creative artistic ideas;

-• Preserving your memories from cultural events;
+- Preserving your memories from cultural events.

-• Anyone who wants to express their creative potential;
+- Anyone who wants to express their creative potential;

-• Those who want to express their feelings and emotions without words;
+- Those who want to express their feelings and emotions without words;

-• Those who want to preserve memories of artsy events they attended;
+- Those who want to preserve memories of artsy events they attended;

-• People suffering from anxiety or depression;
+- People suffering from anxiety or depression;

-• Those who want to focus on psychological well-being.
+- Those who want to focus on psychological well-being.

 4. Food Journal